Designing Discontinuities: Quantizer Design

 The DP algorithm is shown in Algorithm \ref{algo:dp}.
 Given the inductive nature of the process, computations must start from $j=2$.
-In line 15 in Algorithm \ref{algo:dp}, we iteratively consider each longitude line $b_i$ as the prime meridian and apply $\mathit{DP}$, based on \eqref{eq:dk}.
-Then, the longitude line at index $m^{\ast}_k$ is the boundary of time zone $k$.
+In line 15 in Algorithm \ref{algo:dp}, we iteratively consider each longitude line $b_i$ as the prime meridian and apply DP, based on \eqref{eq:dk}.
+Then, the longitude line $b_m^{(k)}$ is the boundary of time zone $k$.